lrdegeest/r-for-data-science/docs/index.md

 # About

 A series of lecture notes and workbooks from a short, master's level course about data science in R. The content is based mostly on the excellent book [*R For Data Science*](https://r4ds.had.co.nz/).
+(For solutions to the chapter exercises check out Jeffrey Arnold's [book](https://jrnold.github.io/r4ds-exercise-solutions/index.html).)

 Emphasis is placed on using code to build models.
 Less attention is given to tasks like data cleaning.
 Assumes no background in R programming.

 # Notebooks